Drinking alcohol and taking fluoxetine

 It is important to talk to your healthcare provider before consuming alcohol while taking fluoxetine to understand the potential risks and benefits.
 Your doctor can provide guidance on safe drinking limits and help you make informed decisions about your health.

-See also Fluoxetine quetiapine combination
+See also Fluoxetine 40 mg and pregnancy

 Interaction between alcohol and fluoxetine